 The second benefit is these times are more guilt free.
 Often I find that when I workout in the middle of the day, I’m thinking about all the things I could or need to be doing.
 You shouldn’t have to feel guilty about taking care of yourself!

 Thus morning or late night workouts are the best in my opinion.
 In the morning it’s easy to perceive your workout as a healthy start to the day.
 Evening workouts can seem to be a great stress reliever after a busy day.

-So time your workout into the part of the day where you (and the gym) are less busy.
+So time your workout in medical school into the part of the day where you (and the gym) are less busy.